mbaze/Z80-Bits/clever-16-bit-loops.md

       dec   bc
 ```

-To the best of my knowledge, this technique was first discovered by Pavel "Zilog" Cimbal around 2000.
+This technique was first discovered by Pavel "Zilog" Cimbal around 2000.